 How Long Do You Have to File a Claim?

 Every life insurance policy has a time period during which the beneficiary can file a claim.
 If you miss that time period, your claim for benefits may be denied.
 However, there are many scenarios when you can still recover those denied benefits.
 An experienced life insurance attorney will help you recover denied benefits even if you missed the deadline to file a claim.
-Read more about how long do you have to submit a claim for proceeds.

 Can a Life Insurance Claim Be Denied or Delayed?